shubham-tyagi/tic-tac-toe/README.md

 The classic TicTacToe game has been game has been ceated using python3 Two modes of the game have been made:
-1.tictactoe.py : Human vs Computer
+1.tictactoe.py : Human vs Computer <br>
 2.tictactoemanual.py: Human vs Human

 # Requirement